White House under siege seeks to mitigate fallout

 As the intrigue over the intelligence dimensions of the latest White House controversy deepened, it has emerged that administration officials contacted the intelligence community following last week's meeting between Trump and top Russian officials in the Oval Office, to check on the classification level of items he discussed.

+The concern was raised by Homeland security adviser Thomas Bossert, according to an administration source.
+Bossert, who was not in the meeting, read a classified summary of the discussion and realized that the plot was discussed.
+Bossert felt the intel community needed to know what was said, according to the source.

+The information was brought up by Trump spontaneously, the source said.
+When the President brought up the classified information, he did it in the context of trying to push the Russians to be helpful with bad actors like Assad in Syria, the official explained.

-An administration source explained that after the meeting between Trump and the Russians, the President's advisers checked on the specific classification level of information discussed in the Oval office meeting.
+A separate administration source explained that after the meeting between Trump and the Russians, the President's advisers checked on the specific classification level of information discussed in the Oval office meeting.

 But the administration official insisted that no one involved in the meeting expressed alarm regarding the President's comments, which reportedly focused on an ISIS plot to bring down civilian airliners.